AjabNauman958/Data-Engineering-Projects/AWS-Data-Engineering-Projects/README.md

 **Tools & Technologies**: S3, Glue, Redshift

-Developed an ETL pipeline to process and analyze sales data from the Adventure Works dataset.
+Developed an ETL pipeline to process and analyze the Adventure Works dataset sales data.
 The pipeline enabled streamlined reporting and decision-making by loading transformed data into Amazon Redshift.

 ## Contact Me